zbrose/birds-on-a-wire/README.md

   - Placing notes on the staff and fixing them there was challenging

   # Ongoing goals
-  -  formatting only fits browsers and the moment but would like to include mobile
+  -  formatting only fits browsers and the moment but would like to include smaller screens and mobile
   -  more levels with more diffulties and added notes or keys

 ## Resources